 The increasing demand by citizens and environmental organisations for cleaner rivers and lakes, groundwater and coastal beaches has been evident for considerable time.
 This has recently been reconfirmed by a representative opinion poll Eurobarometer in all 25 EU countries: When asked to list the five main environmental issues that Europeans are worried about, averaged results for the EU25 show that nearly half of the respondents are worried about “water pollution” (47%), with figures for individual countries going up as far as 71%.

 This demand by citizens is one of the main reasons why the Commission has made water protection one of the priorities of its work.
 The new European Water Policy will get polluted waters clean again, and ensure clean waters are kept clean.

-European Water Policy has undergone a thorough restructuring process, and a new Water Framework Directive adopted in 2000 is now the operational tool, setting the objectives for water protection for the future.
-It commits member states to achieve good qualitative and quantitative status of all water bodies by 2015.
+European Water Policy has undergone a thorough restructuring process and the Water Framework Directive – adopted in 2000 – is now the operational tool, setting the objectives for water protection for the future.
+It commits member states to achieve good qualitative and quantitative status of all water bodies.

 Get more information about the WFD on the.

 The Habitats Directive (together with the Birds Directive) forms the cornerstone of Europe's nature conservation policy.
 It is built around two pillars: the Natura 2000 network of protected sites and the strict system of species protection.
 All in all the directive protects over 1.000 animals and plant species and over 200 so called "habitat types" (e.g. special types of forests, meadows, wetlands, etc.), which are of European importance.

 Get more information about the Habitats Directive on the.